A Model and Survey of Distributed Data-Intensive Systems: Other Systems

 \subsubsection{Incremental computations}

 Percolator~\cite{peng:OSDI:2010:LargeScale} builds on top of the BigTable column store and incrementally updates its shared state.
-Percolator extends BigTable with observers and multi-row transactions.
-Observers are processes that periodically scan the shared state: when they detect changes, they start a computation that may update other tables with its results.
-This approach is designed for expensive computations that can be broken down into small updates to the current shared state, differently from batch computations in DPSs, which are not designed to be incremental.
+It adopts observer processes that periodically scan the shared state: when they detect changes, they start a computation that may update other tables with its results.
+In Percolator, computations are broken down into a set of small updates to the current shared state.
+This differentiates it from DPSs, which are not designed to be incremental.
 For instance, Percolator can incrementally update Web search indexes as new information about Web pages and links become available.
-Percolator ensures group atomicity and isolation through using two-phase and timestamps.
+Percolator jobs may involve multiple shared-state elements, and the system ensures group atomicity using using two-phase commit and group isolation using a timestamp-based protocol.